BatHarry/Mazerator/README.md

 Starting with filling in a two dimensional array of Cell objects which later will be modified.
 In order to create a playable maze, the Maze class uses a backlog to go through all the cells and go back if it gets stuck.
 Starting from the first cell the algorithm picks a random adjecent neighbour for its next move and by doing that removes the walls between the current and next cells.
+Finally the Maze class uses the draw method to draw the maze treating every wall as an individual line.

+The character class creates the the player's cursor, positioned on the first cell of the maze.
+This class also enables the the player to move within the maze checki g if the input move is allowed.